Anthony Gaitor

-Anthony Gaitor (born October 9, 1988) is an American former professional football cornerback who played in the National Football League (NFL) and Canadian Football League (CFL).
+Anthony Gaitor (born October 9, 1988) is an American former professional football player who was a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
 He was selected by the Tampa Bay Buccaneers in the seventh round of the 2011 NFL draft.
-He played college football at Florida International.
+He played college football for the FIU Panthers.

 Early life

-A native of Miami, Gaitor attended Miami Northwestern High School, where he was part of an immensely talented squad that also included future NFL players Lavonte David, Marcus Forston, Jacory Harris, Tommy Streeter, Sean Spence, and Brandon Washington.
+A native of Miami, Gaitor attended Miami Northwestern High School, where he played on a squad that included other future NFL players: Lavonte David, Marcus Forston, Jacory Harris, Tommy Streeter, Sean Spence, and Brandon Washington.
 Regarded as only a two-star recruit by Rivals.com, Gaitor was not listed among the top cornerbacks of his class.

 College career

 Gaitor attended Florida International University from 2007 to 2010.
 In his career, he accumulated 197 total tackles, including 19 for loss, four sacks, 11 interceptions (three which he returned for touchdowns), and 35 passes defended.

 Professional career

 Tampa Bay Buccaneers (first stint)

 Gaitor was selected by the Tampa Bay Buccaneers in the seventh round, 222nd overall, of the 2011 NFL draft.
 On August 26, 2013, he was placed on injured-reserve, thus ending his 2013 season.